Steward and the King, The

 Gandalf chuckled.
 "That you did."

 It had been a tense maneuver to get the two hundred men of the Ithilien company back across the river, leaving only a few volunteers behind to spy.
 The whole champaign had been chancy, Boromir knew, and the Enemy would take revenge if he could.
 The last few scouts would stay only a handful of days longer -- else there could be little hope they could win through to deliver their reports.
-The battle would soon come to the city, and all men needed who could be there.
-He hoped they would not delay too long, waiting for Faramir’s return.
+The battle would soon come to the city, and all men would be needed who could be there.
+He hoped they would not delay too long, waiting for Faramir's return.
 He prayed Faramir had an escape route, or some safe place to hide.

 He had been expecting trouble from the men because of his silence regarding his brother, but received none.
-In the whispering among the men that stilled to silence when he approached there seemed to have been a consensus reached that Boromir had taken risk on Faramir’s behalf, and the men approved of that.
+In the talk among the men that stilled to silence when he approached there seemed to have been a consensus reached that Boromir had taken risk on Faramir's behalf, and the men approved of that.
 If they disapproved that Faramir had not spoken to any of them -- well, that was a matter to be taken up later when Faramir could make an accounting of himself.
 Boromir was grateful for their support, but it did not lessen his worry.

 When he heard word that Mithrandir was in Minas Tirith he went himself to the city to report the conditions of the force guarding the crossing at Osgilath.
 On a fast horse he arrived in the mid morning of the dawnless day.
 He went directly to the throne room where Denethor waited, Pippin standing to one side.

 He was nearing the end of his report when a figure approached.

 "Mithrandir," Boromir said and by this Denethor knew that his son had asked for the wizard's presence.
 "Faramir said you had died."
 Pippin stifled a gasp.